Experimenting under Stochastic Congestion: Randomization at the User Level

-Motivated by the above discussion, we naturally wonder what happens when we consider the interval switchback experiment and let the interval length approach zero.
-As the interval lengths become infinitesimally small, the experiment essentially transitions into a user-level randomization (UR) scheme.
+Motivated by the above discussion, we naturally wonder what happens when we consider the interval switchback experiment and let the interval length approach zero; in particular, a reasonable conjecture is that in this regime, the WDE estimator will achieve both low bias {\em and} low variance.
+As the interval lengths become infinitesimally small, the experiment essentially transitions into a user-level randomization scheme.
 In a user-level experiment, rather than applying the same price to all customers arriving within a given time window, we randomize the price for each individual customer.
 Specifically, for customer $i$, the price is set as:

 Note that we are switching between two prices that are very close to each other, which renders the user-level experiment equivalent to the local perturbation experiment proposed by \citet{wager2021experimenting}.